SatireSage/Multi-threaded-Memory-Allocator/README.md

 `main.c` contains a main function that tests the allocator.
 Feel free to add your own test cases for more thorough testing.
 We may change the test cases or add more for actual grading.

-## Contributing

-Please read [CONTRIBUTING.md](https://chat.openai.com/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](#LICENSE) file for details.
+This project is licensed under the MIT License

 ## Acknowledgments

-- Assignment instructions and base code provided by the course instructor.
+- Assignment instructions and base code provided by the course instructor for CMPT 300, Steven Ko.